oat-sa/taohub-articles/forge/Documentation for core components/front-styling.md

 Using the theme defined into the Style guide
 ------------------------------------------------

-The theme defined into the style guide is included into the back office.
+The theme defined into the style guide is included into the Back Office.
 It comes from tao/views/css/tao-main-style.css

 To prevent conflicts with current style, the style applies only to elements of a container with the class `tao-scope`.
 For example, to use buttons, you need to wrap them into a container with this class: